 Whilst I love writing my blog posts for Practical Frugality I also love reading other blogs for inspiration and to see other people’s perspectives on thriftiness and frugality.

-I also wanted to compile a list of my favourite thrifty blogs based on the information you can’t find here on Practical Frugality, like for example homeschooling, things to do with kids or investment financial advice, since I don’t have that much expertise in either of those topics.
+I also wanted to compile a list of my 13 favourite thrifty blogs for 2024 based on the information you can’t find here on Practical Frugality, like for example homeschooling, things to do with kids or investment financial advice, since I don’t have that much expertise in either of those topics.

 Also a little note about this list.
 The order is random, as I wouldn’t want to upset anyone by rating them!
 All of these blogs are great to read and worth subscribing too!

 And if you run a thrifty blog yourself (and you are not listed…), please do get in touch if you’d like to be included.

 PIN THIS FOR LATER

 - How to be frugal – your start up guide >>

 1. Much More with Less

 I just love this blog name!
 It says exactly what the blog is about, living on less, but without feeling like you are missing out on anything.

 Faith, who is the writer behind the ‘Much More with Less’ blog writes about her daily life the countryside, making the most from what you have (like planting vegetables in your garden) and also how to stay healthy and fit on a budget.